 The tagline for the program is “You can money.”

 The campaign will be concentrating initially on videos and other media for general promotion of its high-yield savings and personal loan services.
 Later in 2021 Marcus plans to introduce its long-expected checking account that will also be promoted.
 Marcus-branded online investment services will also be promoted by M later in the year.
+(Update: The spot below debuted in late August and seems a swipe at investment apps as much as it does one against banks.)
 The campaign will continue into 2022.

 “‘M’ is an approachable character who speaks to our audience in a new way that is intelligent and relatable,” Dustin Cohn, Head of Brand and Marketing at Goldman Sachs Asset Management and Consumer, told The Financial Brand.
 “She helps to challenge consumers to think of what they really want from their banking partner.”